 South Sudan has agricultural potential, but due to poor infrastructure and lack of technology, growing enough food to feed everyone in the young nation has never been easy.
 After decades of struggle, food security was starting to improve before the current conflict began.
 In 2013, harvests of staple crops like millet, maize, and sorghum were up 20 percent (FAO).

 As conflict continues, many families are still far from home and unable to plant seeds, prepare land or harvest their crops.
-About half of all crops in violence-ridden areas.
+About half of all crops are in violence-ridden areas.

 Can people buy more food?

-Food stores are running out and many markets are empty.
+Because of what's happening in South Sudan — violence, instability, recurring displacement — food stores are running out and many markets are empty.
 Traders are too worried about possible attacks to transport food supplies from safer areas.

 What is life like in camps?